JannieI/canvas-workstation-V3/src/docs/roadmap.md

     Users and Groups:
     ----------------
     - enhance granting of permissions on the form: can add new Dashboards to a user, group, OR show all of them and check / uncheck.
 Think clearly about UI and use case.
+    - load from Client system, ie their payroll

     Widget Groups:
     --------------